 All entries must be accompanied by a signed Contest Agreement Form.

 Each contestant must sign and clearly print his/her name, address, email address and phone number on the form.

 Artwork must be postmarked on or before 11:59 p.m.
 EST on Friday, Aug.
 6, 2021.

 All persons who are citizens of the United States are eligible to participate in the contest.

 Any person who has won “Best in Show” in the contest the preceding year will be ineligible to submit an entry in the current year’s contest.
 Members of the contest judging panel and their relatives are also ineligible.

 All artists submitting an entry must sign the Contest Agreement Form.
-The Delaware Division of Fish & Wildlife advises all artists that every effort will be made to protect entries from damage or theft; however, the Delaware Division of Fish & Wildlife assumes no responsibility should a loss occur.
-The Delaware Division of Fish & Wildlife also retains the right to administratively change any of the rules contained in this document if a demonstrated need can be shown.
+The Delaware Division of Fish and Wildlife advises all artists that every effort will be made to protect entries from damage or theft; however, the Delaware Division of Fish and Wildlife assumes no responsibility should a loss occur.
+The Delaware Division of Fish and Wildlife also retains the right to administratively change any of the rules contained in this document if a demonstrated need can be shown.

 Technical Requirements for Design and Submission of Entry

 A card on the back of the entry must list the artist’s phone number, address and name of the species depicted.
 Please do not put the artist name on the card.
 The design must be a horizontal drawing or painting 8-3/4″ X 12″ on an archival surface.
 Entries must be matted with a single white matte 12″ X 15″ and protected by a removable covering of acetate or cellophane.
 All acetate/cellophane will be removed for display and judging.
 Once your entry is submitted, it may not be exchanged for another.